cjmet/AhMediaPlayer/README.md

 <br>

 ## Current Project Questions
-1. &nbsp;How do I access the log service from my other libraries and classes?
+1. &nbsp;How do I? &ensp; - &ensp; Access the log service from my other libraries and classes?
+   1. I put logging into AhLog() Library, Using DI, then access it through either AhLog or DI as needed.
+   1. I want it usable for CLI, Libraries, APP, and DI.
+   1. Is this a reasonable way to do this?
-1. &nbsp;How Do I?
-Reference or Use MainPage.mediaElement from another file.cs class?
+1. &nbsp;How Do I? &ensp; - &ensp; Reference or Use MainPage.mediaElement from another file.cs class?
 I could move the PlaySong() method to a library then, and re-use it on other pages later.
+Dispatcher Maybe?
+Syntax?
 1. &nbsp;Maui Debugging?
 Most crashes are "generic", and very unhelpful?
 Am I missing a tool or plugin or something?
 1. &nbsp;Windows.Storage.FileProperties.MusicProperties ? .Net 8?
 Maui?
    * This is the second time I've needed a Windows.Storage class.
 Any help here would be greatly appreciated.
 I'm not sure what I'm doing wrong.